caramelmelmel/skrowten/README.md

 ## Future Work <a name="fw"></a>
 We are looking at the following:
 - Running more rounds of our experimental setup.
-- Running our simulated tests on the websites that are still in the developmental phase of supporting HTTP 3.
+- Running our simulated tests on the websites that are still in the developmental phase of supporting HTTP 3 or applications that support HTTP 3 (eg. Facebook Lite).
 - Doing up a private server which we did not manage to complete due to the lack of time.

+## References <a name="ref"></a>
+We referred to two of our literature reviews and performed our experiment approaches based on them.

+1. M. Trevisan, D. Giordano, I. Drago and A. S. Khatouni, "Measuring HTTP/3: Adoption and Performance," 2021 19th Mediterranean Communication and Computer Networking Conference (MedComNet), 2021, pp. 1-8, doi: 10.1109/MedComNet52149.2021.9501274.

+2. Saif, Darius & Lung, Chung-Horng & Matrawy, Ashraf.
+(2020).
+An Early Benchmark of Quality of Experience Between HTTP/2 and HTTP/3 using Lighthouse.

 ## Contribution <a name="Contribute"></a>
 You can read the guidelines in the `Contributing.md`.